1ndrajeet/cdn/README.md

-# cdn
+# Image CDN Repository

-a cdn network for caching images for faster retrieval
+This repository is used to store images for my projects.
+Images are served via a CDN for faster access and retrieval.